-There are two different methods with whom you can make rosin, and the first is a DIY inexpensive version of the more serious, more professional and far pricier counterpart.
+There are two different methods of making rosin, and the first is a DIY inexpensive version of the more serious, professional and far pricier counterpart.

-To find out how you can make rosin with just a hair straightener and some parchment paper head to this article, and follow the precisely mentioned guidelines.
+To find out how you can make rosin with just a hair straightener and some parchment paper hop over to this article, and follow the guidelines.

-This will require you to purchase a press that’s designed exclusively for the task of making resin, which will set you back anywhere from 3000 to 10.000 US dollars, which is quite the sum, but still a lot cheaper than any closed-loop extraction systems used for solvent-based extractions.
+The more complicated method will require you to purchase a press that’s designed exclusively for the task of making resin, which will set you back anywhere from $3000 to $10.000.

-There are some less expensive press units that rely on manual pressure, but create heat on their own, and they will set you back anywhere from 300 to 1000 USD.
+There are some less expensive press units that rely on manual pressure, but create heat on their own, and they will set you back anywhere from $300 to $1000.

-The first thing needed to be done is to turn your sift filter micron bags inside out.
-They come in many variations (such as 25u, 45u, 73u, 120u,160u etc), which will determine the purity of your rosin.
+The first thing that you need to do is turn your sift filter micron bags inside out.
+They come in many variations (such as 25u, 45u, 73u, 120u,160u etc), and these will determine the purity of your rosin.